Ryan Smith (rugby union, born 1996): 2024

 On 12 April, Smith earned his 50th cap for the Reds in a 17–14 loss to Moana at Semenoff Stadium in Whangārei.
-In his next appearance on 19 April, he celebrated his 50th Super Rugby cap by scoring his first try of the 2024 season just 27 minutes into a dominant 31–0 victory over the Highlanders.
+In his next appearance on 19 April, he celebrated his 50th Super Rugby cap by scoring his first try of the 2024 season just 27 minutes into a 31–0 victory over the Highlanders.

-Ahead of their quarter-final against the Chiefs, the Reds received a boost as Smith and fellow Brothers junior Josh Flook re-committed for the 2025 season.
+Ahead of their quarter-final against the Chiefs, Smith and fellow Brothers junior Josh Flook re-committed to the Reds for the 2025 season.

-In the 2024 Super Rugby season Smith topped the tackle count for the Reds and recorded more tackles than any other lock in the competition.
+In the 2024 Super Rugby season, Smith topped the tackle count for the Reds and recorded more tackles than any other lock in the competition.
 He completed 207 tackles with a 93% success rate, ranking fourth overall behind flankers, Carlo Tizzano (240), Dalton Papali’i (208) and Billy Harmon (208).

 On 19 July, Smith started against Wales in the final match of their 2024 Australia tour.
-Wales entered the fixture desperate for a win, following a 2–0 Test series defeat to the Wallabies.
-A narrow 36–35 Reds loss saw Jock Campbell become the 127th captain in Queensland history, with Smith filling the role of vice-captain for the first time.
+Wales entered the fixture after a 2–0 Test series defeat to the Wallabies.
+In a narrow 36–35 loss, Jock Campbell became the 127th captain in Queensland history, with Smith serving as vice-captain for the first time.

-Smith was selected as captain for the Reds two-game tour of Japan against the Saitama Wild Knights at Kumagaya Rugby Ground.
+Smith was selected to captain the Reds on their two-game tour of Japan against the Saitama Wild Knights at Kumagaya Rugby Ground.
 He scored in the opening match, an uncapped trial against the Wild Knights, contributing to a 59–29 victory.
-On 4 November, Smith officially became the 128th Reds captain.
+On 4 November, Smith became the 128th captain in Reds history.
 He opened the scoring as his side secured a 42–28 victory and retained the Queensland-Saitama Shield.